crtschin/tree-sitter-haskell-contrib/README.md

-The cabal grammars parse a corpus drawn from the [cabal](https://github.com/haskell/cabal) and [haskell-language-server](https://github.com/haskell/haskell-language-server) source trees, catching regressions the inline test cases miss.
+The cabal grammars parse a corpus drawn from the [cabal](https://github.com/haskell/cabal) and [haskell-language-server](https://github.com/haskell/haskell-language-server) source trees

-The GHC grammars parse a harvested corpus of real dumps from the GHC test suite, gated to a clean parse.
-On top of that, `gen-corpus` compiles a handful of fixtures with GHC across a matrix of dump and display flags, parses every resulting dump, and tears the dumps down afterward.
-Cells outside a grammar's modelled scope (analysis dumps that are not the IL, exotic display formats) are marked as expected failures so a new regression still trips the gate.
+The GHC grammars parse a harvested corpus of real dumps from the GHC test suite.
+On top of that, `gen-corpus` compiles a handful of fixtures with GHC across a matrix of dump and display flags.

 ## References